 |Furniture||Double beds (2)|

 Oil central heating with electric stove in sitting room.
 Electric oven and hob, combination microwave, fridge/freezer, washing machine, dishwasher, 1 x TV with FreeSat, 3 x TVs with Freeview, 2 x DVDs, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and stairgate on request.
 Off road parking for 3 cars.
-Beautiful rear garden with gravelled sitting areas, lawn, terraced rockeries, two fenced ponds, summerhouse, furniture, BBQ and chiminea.
+Beautiful rear garden with gravelled sitting areas, terraced rockeries, summerhouse, children's play house/bike storage, furniture, BBQ and chiminea.
 Sorry, no pets and no smoking.
 Shop 4 mins walk, pub 2 mins walk.
-Note: Two fenced ponds in garden.
 Note: Due to ground floor bedroom, this cottage may be suitable for accompanied disabled and wheelchair users.

 Famous for its choirs, stunning mountain ranges and beautiful valleys, this wonderful country has something for everyone.
 From Snowdonia in North Wales to the Brecon Beacons and the Pembrokeshire Coast in the South.